+TREASURER

-TREASURER Donald St. Peter
+Donald St. Peter

+ASSISTANT TREASURER

-ASSISTANT TREASURER John D. Cregan
+John D. Cregan

+SECRETARY

-SECRETARY Charlotte Diffendale
+Charlotte Diffendale

 BOARD

-William J. Allen Kamilah A'Vant Lisa M. Bousquet Mary Cram Rosa E. De Castillo Michael DiSandro Ana Echevarria De Saquic Maureen Gurghigian Eva C. Hulse-Avila Leonard L. Lopes, Esq.
+William I. Allen Kamilah A'Vant Lisa M. Bousquet Mary Cram Rosa E. De Castillo Michael DiSandro Ana Echevarria De Saquic Maureen Gurghigian Eva C. Hulse-Avila Leonard L. Lopes, Esq.
 Kyle O. Mason Kimberly I. McCarthy, Esq.
 Benjamin J. Mellino Carmen A. Mirabal Eduardo E. Naya Martha Newcomb, Esq.
 Bahjat Y. Shariff

-PRESIDENT AND

-CHIEF EXECUTIVE OFFICER
+PRESIDENT AND CHIEF EXECUTIVE OFFICER David Caprio

-David Caprio

 CONTACT

 153 Summer Street Providence, RI 02903

 401.276.4300.p 401.331.3285.f 401.729.5899.tdd

 childrensfriendri.org

-Chairman Louis DiPalma Senate Finance Committee RI State House 82 Smith Street Providence, RI 02903

-Re: Testimony regarding Senator Cano's Child Care is Essential, S 522

-Dear Chairman DiPalma and members of the committee,

-We are writing in strong support of Senator Cano's Child Care is Essential Act, which would improve children's access to high-quality childcare so caregivers can go to work, and children are supported so they can thrive.
+Chairman Marvin Abney House Finance Committee RI State House 82 Smith Street Providence, RI 02903 Re: Testimony regarding Representative Diaz's Child Care is Essential Act, H5193 Dear Chairman Abney and members of the committee, We are writing in strong support of Representative Diaz's Child Care is Essential Act, which would improve children's access to high-quality childcare so caregivers can go to work and children are supported so they can thrive.
 For 189 years, Children's Friend has worked to advance the well-being and healthy development of Rhode Island's youngest and most vulnerable children.
 Today, alongside our permanency, home visiting, and nutrition services, we provide high-quality care to hundreds of families at our 13 licensed early childhood centers across Providence, Pawtucket, and Central Falls, which have earned 3, 4, or 5 stars on the BrightStars Quality Rating System.
-For the families with whom we work, most earning less than the federal poverty level (FPL), child care is a lifeline enabling the parents to go to work each day and strive for a better future for their children.
+Almost 90% of the families we serve earn less than the Federal Poverty Level (FPL).
+Child care is a lifeline that enables parents to go to work each day and strive for a better future for their children.
 We thank you for the investments you made last year in the Child Care Assistance (CCAP) program, including increasing the income eligibility limit and raising reimbursement rates, and we urge you to do more.
 Children's Friend continues to face a significant staffing crisis, and we find ourselves unable to keep all our classrooms open due to our inability to adequately staff those classrooms.
-This is not about the needs or interests of families - we have waitlists - especially for our infant/toddler classrooms.
+This is not about need or interest of families - we have waitlists - especially for our infant/toddler classrooms.
 These classrooms are closed because we do not have enough staff.
 This Act would help address this staffing crisis by increasing Child Care Assistance (CCAP) reimbursement rates so we can open our classrooms and meet our family's needs.
 It would also provide a bonus rate for infant care, which is our most expensive program and hardest to staff.
-Our child care waitlisting for children under age two (2) is half of our total child care waitlist.
+Our child care waitlist for children under age two (2) is half of our total child care waitlist.
 Parents are struggling to find infant care, and this bonus rate would help us hire and retain teachers who can staff more infant classrooms.
+This Act would also help more parents access the CCAP program by eliminating the cumbersome requirement that parents must participate in the Child Support Enforcement program to access CCAP and increasing the income eligibility limit.